Let’s go and explore together!

-For us, an explorer is an individual seeking to discover and experience spaces and that they would not normally on their own, all the while linking up with like-minded people.
+An explorer is an individual seeking to discover and experience spaces that they would not normally do on their own, all the while meeting awesome like-minded people.
 Paddling allows you to see and experience the world from the perspective of a kayak in often out-of-the-way spaces, connecting with the natural environment.

 We offer one and two day packages to locations within easy reach of Cape Town, typically over a weekend.
-These are for up to ten paddlers plus partners, fully catered and involve budget accommodation.
+These are for up to ten paddlers, who are escourted by our experienced guides.
 The packages are scheduled when the seasonal conditions are optimum.

 A particular package could be orientated towards recreation or technical instruction, with the freedom to paddle within the group or on you own.
-We have Vagabond double and single kayaks, plus several plastic and composite surfskis available.
+We have Vagabond double sit-on-top plastic kayaks available.
 Depending on the nature of the activity and the environment, you might prefer to use your own craft.

 These venues are on offer: